Gombe State University: Faculty of Agriculture - Malam Sidi Campus

-Postgraduate School
+Postgraduate school

-School of Postgraduate was established following the section 7 (i) a of the Gombe State University Law 2004.
-While process for its establishment began in 2008/2009, first School of Postgraduate Board was inaugurated on 30th July, 2009.However, three (3) academic programs commenced from 2012/2013 academic session, namely: M.A History, M.Sc Physics and PGDE.
-Sequel to expansion in 2014/2015, the School of Postgraduate currently runs sixty-eight (68) programs under three (3) faculties.
+The School of Postgraduate Studies was established following the section 7 (i) a of the Gombe State University Law 2004.
+While process for its establishment began in 2008/2009, the first School of Postgraduate Board was inaugurated on 30 July 2009.
+However, three academic programs commenced from 2012/2013 academic session, namely: M.A History, M.Sc.
+Physics and PGDE.
+Sequel to expansion in 2014/2015, the School of Postgraduate currently runs sixty-eight programs under three faculties.

 College of Medical Sciences

 The college of medical science is made up of three faculties;